edgeOFCare/student-tutorials/tool-tutorial-template.md

   -	To add a picture form the internet you need to type: ![this is an image](http://bitbyteyum.com/images/posts/jekyll+github.png)
   - Another roadblock: cannot show code because the program will read and obey the code commands.
   - To see the formula used look at the Raw format of this tutorial.
-  -	You have to add the full JPEG URL.
+  -	Side note: You have to add the full JPEG URL.
 In your drop down, select Copy Image URL and then add the full URL.
 CAUTION!
 Don’t try to add an image from Instagram.
 Instagram hides the exact JPEG location.
   -	I was able to figure this out by again asking questions
   -	From those questions, I also found out that unless you have GitHub on your desktop, you cannot create a new folder for images to use your own